gcormier/esphome-pressure/readme.md

 ## GPIO Breakout
 There are now GPIO's broken out on a 2.54mm (0.1") header.
 The i2c bus is also broken out.
-These are all 3.3V logic pins, and be careful not to source too much current from the power pins.
+These are all 3.3V logic pins, be careful not to source too much current from the power pins.